WARNING: The following contains a RANT. I hereby tender my apologies to all the might be otherwise offended.

 Yes, I agree that the King and his nobles were the equivalent of rock stars in their day and that their clothing would and should reflect that.
 No argument there.
 What I take issue with is:

-1. Mixing eras: The theory is that this drama is set in the 1520’s and perhaps even as late as1530.
+- Mixing eras: The theory is that this drama is set in the 1520s and perhaps even as late as 1530.
 However, I saw clothing that was decidedly Elizabethan in design rather than Tudor.
-A 1580’s doublet is not quite the same as the gown men were wearing in the 1520’s.
-The character of Sir Thomas Bolyen was dressed far more appropriate for the period.
+A 1580s doublet is not quite the same as the gown men were wearing in the 1520s.
+The character of Sir Thomas Bolyen was dressed far more appropriately for the period.
 Contemporary portraits of Henry VIII prove that.
-These two examples 1520, two years prior to Anne’s arrival at Court and http://tudorhistory.org/henry8/younghenry.jpg and 1526, when it is purported that Henry first took notice of her http://tudorhistory.org/henry8/henrymin.jpg.
-Another example is a somewhat famous portrait for 1536, the year Anne was beheaded. http://tudorhistory.org/henry8/holbeincopy.jpg.
+These two examples are 1520, two years prior to Anne’s arrival at Court and http://tudorhistory.org/henry8/younghenry.jpg and 1526 when it is purported that Henry first took notice of her http://tudorhistory.org/henry8/henrymin.jpg.
+Another example is a somewhat famous portrait of 1536, the year Anne was beheaded. http://tudorhistory.org/henry8/holbeincopy.jpg.

-4. Sleeves: Again, where were they?
+- Sleeves: Again, where were they?
 No one would have been seen sleeveless.
 Again, exposed bare flesh was right out.
-Not a single one of those funky false hanging fold-back sleeve to be seen.
+Not a single one of those funky false hanging fold-back sleeves is to be seen.

-5. Chemises: Again, where were they?
+- Chemises: Again, where were they?
 (Yes, yes, I’m sounding like a broken record.)
-We’re talking about a time period that didn’t bathe regularly and when they did, they did it in their all-purpose undergarment know as a chemise.
+We’re talking about a time period that didn’t bathe regularly, and when they did, they did it in their all-purpose undergarment, known as a chemise.
 Again, exposed bare flesh, yadda, yadda, yadda.

-6. Necklines: Way too much cleavage being flashed about.
-Clear examination of portraits prove that.
-The best way to simply describe Tudor era necklines is to locate your armpit, and then connect the dots as it were between the armpits across the chest and you’ve got a proper neckline.
+- Necklines: There is way too much cleavage flashed about, as a clear examination of portraits proves.
+The best way to simply describe Tudor era necklines is to locate your armpit, connect the dots as it were between the armpits across the chest, and you’ve got a proper neckline.

-Here’s the thing, the key to good period costuming is to recognize that whatever we do that it is an interpretation of historic design – a sentiment that I used as my business’ tagline for many, many years.
-We can never fully reproduce clothing in the manner that they did then and make it cost effective for any sort of production.
-Personal costumes where we have the luxury of hand-sewing is another story.
+Here’s the thing: the key to good period costuming is to recognize that whatever we do is an interpretation of historic design – a sentiment that I used as my business’ tagline for many, many years.
+We can never fully reproduce clothing in the manner that they did then and make it cost-effective for any sort of production.
+Personal costumes, where we have the luxury of hand-sewing, is another story.
 The fact of the matter is there are weaving and construction techniques and fabrics that have been lost to us five centuries later.
-What we can do is be a faithful as possible to dutifully convey the details of the period as accurately as possible.
-There are times where we must substitute fabrics because the period fabric has been lost in time or is completely cost prohibited.
-Been there, done that … However, as I progressed in my craft I learned what and when to substitute and how to do it convincingly.
+What we can do is be as faithful as possible to dutifully convey the details of the period as accurately as possible.
+There are times when we must substitute fabrics because the period fabric has been lost in time or is completely cost-prohibited.
+Been there, done that … However, as I progressed in my craft, I learned what and when to substitute and how to do it convincingly.

-Perhaps more importantly, we should never “dumb-down” our work and make concessions to audience to the point where we suddenly become Doc Brown dressing Marty McFly in 1950’s western wear (from Nudie’s Rodeo Tailor, no less) to go back to 1885 and expecting him to seamlessly blend in.
-It never works and I believe we lose a certain amount of integrity in doing so.
+Perhaps more importantly, we should never “dumb down” our work and make concessions to the audience to the point where we suddenly become Doc Brown dressing Marty McFly in 1950s western wear (from Nudie’s Rodeo Tailor, no less) to go back to 1885 and expecting him to seamlessly blend in.
+It never works, and I believe we lose a certain amount of integrity in doing so.

 And to answer to unasked question: YES, yours truly is available for hire as a consultant or outside contractor.
 Travel on Sundays is always out of the question.